Universal classes of disorder scatterings in in-plane anomalous Hall effect: extrinsic anomalous Hall effect

 The Kubo formula provides us with a systematic way to calculate the anomalous Hall conductivity in the weak scattering regime and reveals some fundamental features of AHE in magnetic materials \citep{Streda1982JPC},

-The first term $\sigma_{xy}^{\mathrm{I}}$ describes the contribution of electrons in the conduction band near the Fermi surface while $\sigma_{xy}^{\mathrm{II}}$ accounts for the contribution to the entire Fermi sea.
-Note that $\sigma_{xy}^{\mathrm{II}}$ has played a key role in understand the topological nature of integer quantum Hall effect from the point view of thermodynamics.
+The first term $\sigma_{xy}^{\mathrm{I}}$ describes the contribution of the electrons in the conduction band near the Fermi surface while $\sigma_{xy}^{\mathrm{II}}$ accounts for the contribution to the entire Fermi sea.
+Note that $\sigma_{xy}^{\mathrm{II}}$ plays a key role in understanding the topological nature of the integer quantum Hall effect from the point of view of thermodynamics.